webrecorder/replayweb.page/README.md

 `yarn install`

-It is also a Jekyll site for use with GitHub pages.
-Jekyll is only needed to build the docs.

 The package provides various commands that can be used with yarn:

 - `yarn start-dev` - to run in dev mode with Webpack dev server on port 9990.
 Autobuilds dev assets.